 Reading Struggles?
-Here’s 4 Tips for Improving Standardized Reading Achievement Test Scores
+Here Are 4 Tips for Improving Standardized Reading Achievement Test Scores

 Just because your child is smart doesn't mean they're going to ace the ACTs or SATs.
 There are lots of factors that contribute to test performance results.
 Here are four of the most important with tips on how to help.

 To keep cognitive function at its peak, the brain needs "good" fuel.
 Add the wrong kind of fuel (like processed sugars) or not enough fuel and it's not going to perform well.
-Children's brains burn through energy very, very rapidly and needs consistent fuel.
+Children's brains burn through energy very, very rapidly and need consistent fuel.
 Feed them meals balanced with a portion of healthy carbohydrates, protein and fat.
-Look for ways to incorporate healthy "brain foods" into your family's diet on a regular basis.
-Beans, olive oil, walnuts, blueberries and omega-3-rich fish like wild salmon, mackerel and tuna.
+Look for ways to incorporate healthy "brain foods" into your family's diet on a regular basis such as beans, olive oil, walnuts, blueberries, and omega-3-rich fish like wild salmon, mackerel and tuna.

-Whether genetic or situational, extreme worry can cause physical responses in the body that hinder a child from performing well on a test.
-Teach your child relaxation techniques like meditation, deep breathing or visualization (where they picture themselves doing well on a test).
+Extreme worry can cause physical responses in the body that hinder a child from performing well on a test.
+Teach your child relaxation techniques like meditation, deep breathing, or visualization (where they picture themselves doing well on a test).
 You can also go over material with a child the night before a test to help them feel prepared.